jpiolho/QECTF/README.md

 Quake Enhanced Team Deathmatch multiplayer mod

 ## What is it?
 This is a multiplayer deathmatch mod for Quake Enhanced that adds basic team-play support.
-This is forked of QECTF that focuses soly on the teamplay improvements that make sense for deathmatch.
+This is a fork of QECTF that focuses soly on the teamplay improvements that make sense for deathmatch.

 ## How to install
 1. Go to your 'Saved games' quake folder, NOT THE STEAM FOLDER.
 You can go to it by pressing Windows+R and typing: %userprofile%\Saved Games\Nightdive Studios\Quake\Id1